-Pruitt Stands By Suits Against Agency He’s Been Chosen to Lead
+Pruitt Stands By Criticism of Agency He’s Been Chosen to Lead

 If he is confirmed by the Republican-controlled Senate, he said he believes the EPA “can simultaneously pursue the mutual goals of environmental protection and economic growth.”

-Pruitt once vowed to dismantle the EPA and has dogged the agency with more than 13 lawsuits.
-Most of the suits challenging water and air protection rules that Pruitt once said placed an unfair burden on fossil fuel companies and other businesses.

-Democrats of the Senate Environment and Public Works Committee came prepared to fight on Wednesday.
-Several senators brought visuals aids to express their concern over aspects of the nomination.
+Sen. Sheldon Whitehouse, a Rhode Island Democrat, pressed Pruitt on money he raised from energy companies like Exxon Mobil and Devon Energy, multinationals like Koch Industries, and for the corporate “dark money” raised by groups with which he is involved that are not required to disclose their donors.

-Notably, a chart provided by Sen. Sheldon Whitehouse, a Democrat of Rhode Island, depicted a variety of companies that have contributed to the Oklahoma Attorney General’s various political action committees and campaigns over the years.
+Whitehouse, like most of the Democrats on the committee, illustrated the commentary under-girding his question with visual aids, in this case a detailed chart depicted the myriad companies that have contributed to the attorney general’s various political action committees and campaigns over the years.

-Those donors include Koch Industries, Exxon Mobil, Devon Energy and Americans for Prosperity, to name a few.
+In early January Pruitt resigned from the board of the Rule of Law Defense Fund, a Washington-based group supporting the legal agendas of GOP attorney generals that Whitehouse described the group as “a complete black hole into which at least $1 million goes.”

+Pruitt declined to disclose whether the group’s donors included fossil fuel companies or utilities with regulatory issues before EPA.

-Sen. Whitehouse needled Pruitt for explanations on his potential conflicts of interest and how donors may have influenced him.
+Whitehouse then proceeded to needle Pruitt for explanations on his potential conflicts of interest and how donors may have influenced him.

-Pruitt evaded direct responses, repeatedly falling back on the approval of “career professionals” at the EPA which he said promised to alert him if a “conflict of interest were to occur in the future.”
+Pruitt responded by saying he expected career professionals at the to alert him if a potential conflict of interest were to occurs in the future.

-This was part and parcel of the confirmation vetting process, Pruitt assured the committee.

-Though Whitehouse appeared unconvinced, there were some friendly Republican senators who offered Pruitt their accolades and attempted to shelter the attorney general from more intense scrutiny.
+Though Whitehouse appeared unconvinced, several Republican senators praised Pruitt for his years of public service.

-Calling Pruitt “openly hostile” and guilty of “attacking the regulations that the EPA is charged with enforcing” the letter reiterated concerns over Pruitt’s track record of opposing the EPA’s Clean Power Plan.

-Fellow Republican and Oklahoman, Sen. James Inhofe repeated his praise for Pruitt during the hearing and stressed the nominee’s ability to be a “good steward of the environment” while eliminating red tape for taxpayers.
+Throughout the four-hour hearing, GOP members of the committee repeatedly asked that letters of support for the attorney general’s nomination be entered into the record.

+And so it went, Democratic body blows followed by Republican comfort and reassurances.

-But Democratic Senator Edward Markey of Massachusetts moved focus to Pruitt’s numerous law suits against the agency.
+Sen. Edward Markey, a Democrat from Massachusetts, focused on Pruitt’s numerous law suits against the agency.

 “You are in a position to initiate regulations that could overturn smog protections, carbon pollution protection,” Markey said.
 “All of your lawsuits that are on the books right now, if you don’t agree to recuse yourself, you become plaintiff, defendant, judge and jury for claims you’re bringing against the EPA.”